 When I use GenAI to assist with any of the tasks in the list above, I will always carefully check output, revise as necessary, and ensure the accuracy of any course materials.

-This page was written with the assistance of ChatGPT for help with clarity, wording, and organization.
-All final content and instructions were reviewed and edited by the instructor.
-The example AI Statements of Use were generated by ChatGPT and then reviewed and edited by the instructor.
+This page was written with the assistance of ChatGPT for help with clarity and organization.
+All final content and instructions were reviewed and edited to ensure accuracy.